Heralds reunites Australian artists Lucas Grogan and Luke Thurgate for their first dedicated exhibition at Bergman Gallery Auckland.

 Grogan’s ongoing shelf series of works that have previously included libraries and ornaments, has moved on to address the home medicine cabinet.
 Normally enclosed behind a mirrored door, these collections of unique medicines instead reflect our shared existential anxieties, our most secret desires and shameful realities.
 Instead of being perfect and clinical, these groups of snake oils and cure-alls appear very much used on a daily basis.

-Ditching the cabinet mirror, the every-day grind is reexamined in a new series of Brain scans.
-With x - ray precision and his signature wit, Grogan excavates the mundane conundrum of modern existence, arresting the billion daily thoughts, emotions and stimulus crammed into our overloaded skulls.
+Ditching the cabinet mirror, the every-day grind is reexamined in a new series of Brain Scans.
+With x-ray precision and his signature wit, Grogan excavates the mundane conundrum of modern existence, arresting the billion daily thoughts, emotions and stimulus crammed into our overloaded skulls.

 Please note: This exhibition contains explicit sexual content intended for mature audiences.
 Viewer discretion is advised.